Table of Contents

 Symptoms of ALS

 ALS affects muscle functions

-The clinical presentation of ALS is characterized by the simultaneous occurrence of symptoms caused by either the upper or lower motor neurons.
+The clinical presentation of ALS is characterized by concurrent symptoms triggered by the upper or lower motor neurons.

-Affected patients complain of muscle cramps, muscle weakness of the upper and lower extremities (usually starting at the distal end) and of the trunk, muscle atrophies (usually starting with the small muscles of the hand), and involuntary and sometimes painful muscular contractions (fasciculations).
-Over the course of the disease, bulbar symptoms such as fasciculations and weakness of the lingual muscles, weakness of mimic muscles, dysphagia with (pseudo)ptyalism, dysarthria, and pathological laughing and crying can occur.
+Affected patients complain of muscle cramps and muscle weakness of the upper and lower extremities (usually starting at the distal end) and of the trunk, muscle atrophies (usually starting with the small muscles of the hand), and involuntary and occasionally painful muscular contractions (fasciculations).
+During the course of the disease, bulbar symptoms such as fasciculations and weakness of the lingual muscles, weakness of mimic muscles, dysphagia with (pseudo)ptyalism, dysarthria, and pathological laughing and crying can occur.

-Furthermore, cognitive deficits like a frontotemporal dementia have been observed.
-The life-threatening aspect of the condition is, however, the respiratory insufficiency that develops at a progressed stage of the disease and which involves dyspnea and an increased risk of bronchopulmonary infections.
+Furthermore, cognitive deficits such as frontotemporal dementia have been observed.
+However, respiratory insufficiency develops at a progressive stage of the disease and is a life-threatening aspect of the condition.
+It involves dyspnea and an increased risk of bronchopulmonary infections.

 Diagnosis of ALS

 The diagnosis of amyotrophic lateral sclerosis is established by exclusion.
 In accordance with the so-called El Escorial criteria postulated by the World Federation of Neurology (WFN) in 1998, a diagnosis is only confirmed when at least 3 body regions (out of bulbar, cervical, thoracic, and lumbosacral motor neurons) show clinical and electrophysiological signs of motor neuronal damage (upper and lower motor neurons).
 However, the practical value of these criteria is disputed since a definitive diagnosis is only possible in an already progressive stage of the disease.